If you cancel your car insurance early, your insurer will usually charge a fee.

 But if your insurer cancels, it’s because they think you did something to break the rules.

 Having a policy cancelled (or voided) by your insurer can make your insurance a lot more expensive further down the line.
 In some cases, it will mean you can’t get covered at all.

-With most car insurance policies, if you cancel your car insurance policy, you’ll probably lose your no-claims bonus.
+With most car insurance policies, if you cancel your car insurance policy, you’ll probably lose your no-claims bonus for that year.